Thefolle/ThesisFragility/RecommendationsFromTheWildAnalysis.md

 Ids and names of elements should reflect their functional purpose so as to lower the probability they get changed; additionally, they would be more readable.
 If an element is not directly involved in a use case, like containers, their ids or names should be generic.

+## Recommendation W.4

+Locators by id help in building more stable test cases, since they break less likely when a change in the AUT occurs.
+Predictable locators by id help in writing robust tests for dynamically-populated lists.
+XPath locators are slow and so they may break test cases, which in turn increases fragility.
+XPath locators are more vulnerable to UI changes, fact that augments test maintenance.

+## Recommendation W.5

+Node.js recommendations are curated and revisioned by the respective authors and by the Node team, so they do not require additional analysis here.
+Each best practice is sometimes further explained in a page apart, which is not reported here for the sake of brevity.

+## Recommendation W.6

+A project is said rigid when a modification takes more and more effort to be applied since it implies the correction of many other consequent issues.
+This is a typical scenario when modules are strongly coupled.
+Fragility grows when a project is rigid.
+A developer may choose to avoid applying the modification from the start, but it is not always possible: in this situation test cases and the AUT break, showing up a relevant set of bugs and errors.

+The aforementioned properties tend to rise along time.
+Performing a major refactor or starting a new project from scratch solve the issue; most importantly, the problem can be avoided through awareness thereof.

+## Recommendation W.7

+Test-driven development, known as TDD, is a technique that ensures that all features of a project get tested as they are being developed.
+It decreases the number of defects that appear after a modification, during the lifetime of a project.
+However, TDD requires a lot of effort to write and maintain test cases, since high coverage is requested by definition.

+## Recommendation W.8

+*Acceptance is pending*.

+## Recommendation W.9

+Test cases that rely upon global variables are fragile.
+Indeed, these can be changed unexpectedly due to their wide scope.
+The issue is even worse in JavaScript, where their scope may be the whole project.